LukaMarsic/Shopping-cart---Single-user-command-line/README.md

 # How to run app

-1.First, we have to download PHP from it’s official website.
+1.First, we have to download PHP from it’s official website (https://www.php.net/downloads.php).
 We have to download the .zip file from the respective section depending upon on our system architecture(x86 or x64).
 ________________________________________________________________________________________
 2.Extract the .zip file to your preferred location.
 It is recommended to choose the Boot Drive(C Drive) inside a folder named php (ie. C:\php).
 ________________________________________________________________________________________